 Some remortgaging arrangements include a free legal package; however, the lender chooses the solicitor in these circumstances, so you can’t expect quick and efficient service.
 In most cases, the conveyancing charge is roughly £300.
 If you’re remortgaging to buy out a partner or add someone to the mortgage, you may have to pay additional conveyancing fees to your solicitor.
 Before your solicitor begins the paperwork, make sure you inform them of your situation.

 Fee for Valuation: A lender may request a valuation for security purposes so that they may be sure they can recover their losses if you fall short on your mortgage payments.
 Like buying a new house, many remortgage packages include a free valuation, and you won’t have to pay for a structural examination or a home buyer’s report.
-If you must pay for the valuation, the cost will vary depending on the size and value of the home, but it normally ranges from £200 to £400.
+If you must pay for the valuation, the cost will vary depending on the size and value of the home, but it normally ranges from £200 to £1000.

 which can range from a fixed cost to a percentage of the loan.
 A fixed price is often between £300 and £500, but it may be costly if you give your broker a % fee.
 For example, a one-percentage-point loan of £150,000 costs £1,500.
 If you must pay your broker in advance and something goes wrong, you will lose the money; therefore, always ask if you can pay after the job is finished.

 mortgage is your home equity.
 In layman’s terms, it denotes the percentage of your home that you own.
 For instance, if your house is worth £200,000, but you owe £120,000, you have £80,000 in equity.
 The remainder (your mortgage balance) is the portion of your home that the bank still owns.